MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-indentationcolumn-property.md

 This property can be set to a field or variable of [Integer Data Type](../datatypes/devenv-integer-data-type.md).

 This property is used by the **IndentationControls** property and **ShowAsTree** property.
-It has no affect on the list, unless these properties are properly set.
+It has no affect if these properties are not properly set.

 ## Example